-4.8.2 Auto Reverse Video
+4.8.2 True Reverse Video

-The second method (Auto Reverse Video) will create a white character in a black character cell.
+The second method (True Reverse Video) will create a white character in a black character cell.
 The size of the black box surrounding the character will be determined by the character cell.
-Adjusting the size of the box is surrounding text is limited using this method.
+Adjusting the size of the box that is surrounding the text is not possible using this method.